Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vmss-quickstart-linux/README.md

 This template deploys a simple VM Scale Set of Ubuntu VMs behind an Azure Load Balancer.
-THe VM Scale set is in Flexible Orchestration Mode.
+The VM Scale set is in Flexible Orchestration Mode.

 `Tags:Managed Disks, Azure VMs, VMSS`